Are You Supposed to Be Here?: Officer Harasses Black Cyclists During MLK Day Parade

-Aaron Flournoy, the owner of Bill’s Bike Shop — a long-standing community asset on Jefferson Avenue, was harassed by an officer as he tried to catch up with the Black Kids on Bikes (BKoB) after he and I patched up his flat tire together.
+Aaron Flournoy, the owner of Bill’s Bike Shop — a long-standing community asset on Jefferson Avenue, was harassed by an officer as he tried to catch up with Black Kids on Bikes (BKoB) after he and I patched up his flat tire together.

 And BKoB, a group that has been a fixture in the parade for five years now, was treated even more poorly than the Real Rydaz.

 The officer took co-founder Jeremy Swift and others to task for allowing neighborhood kids without helmets to “crash” the float.
-Then, he questioned the authenticity of Swift’s paper indicating their position in the parade and even tried to call over parade organizers to verify he was getting the real story from the cyclists.
+Then, he questioned the authenticity of Swift’s paperwork indicating their position in the parade and even tried to call over parade organizers to verify he was getting the real story from the cyclists.

 Where the officer had given up rather quickly with the Real Rydaz, the questioning of BKoB dragged on for some time.
-Finally, Swift found himself having to take aside four youth, talk to them about the importance of helmets, both for safety (Swift himself is a strong advocate of helmet use) and as a way to avoid being hassled by law enforcement in the street in the future, and, then ask them to leave.
+Finally, Swift found himself having to take aside four youth, talk to them about the importance of helmets, both for safety (Swift himself is a strong advocate of helmet use) and as a way to avoid being hassled by law enforcement in the street in the future, and then ask them to leave.

 It was an unhappy moment and the antithesis of what BKoB’s participation in the parade was about.